 This bread is great served by itself with a bit of butter, nut butter, or jam.
 Because it’s a bit on the crumbly side it won’t be a great option for slicing and using for sandwiches.

-Honestly, this bread sat on my table for several days and was just as delicious each day.
+Honestly, a few slices of this bread sat on my table for several days and was just as delicious each day.
 It doesn’t dry out too badly and with a quick pop in the microwave it was soft and gooey.
 However, for best results cover with saran wrap and store on the counter.

 - 1 cup Bob's Red Mill whole grain rye flour